DIPlib/diplib/dipimage/user_manual/03_getting_started.md

 use a low-pass filter that removes the objects while keeping the slow change in the background.
 Choose "Filters" and "Gaussian filter".
 Select `a` as the input image, and choose a name for your background image (we use `bg`).
-Finally, choose a suitable value for the filter parameter, such that the objects are removed and the background shading is left.
+Finally, choose a suitable value for the "Sigma" parameter, such that the objects are removed and the background shading is left.
 Try different settings until you are satisfied with the result.